shivanshukmr/Synopsis/README.md

 # Synopsis

-A tool that can summarize video, audio, text, and pdf files.
+Presenting a tool that can summarize video, audio, text, and pdf files for you.